regaw-leinad/homebridge-winix-purifiers/README.md

 ## Features

 - **Dynamic Device Discovery**: Automatically discovers and configures Winix purifiers linked to your account.
-- **Control**: Power on/off, switch between auto/manual modes, and adjust airflow speed.
+- **Control**: Power on/off, switch between sleep/auto/manual modes, and adjust airflow speed.
-- **Customization**: Optionally expose Air Quality, Ambient Light, Plasmawave, and Auto Mode switches to HomeKit.
+- **Customization**: Optionally expose Air Quality, Ambient Light, Plasmawave, Auto Mode, and Sleep Mode switches to HomeKit.
 - **Filter Management**: Exposes the remaining filter life and provides an alert when it's time to change the filter, configurable to trigger at a specified percentage of remaining filter life.
 - **Efficiency**: Features Winix API response caching to minimize requests and avoid rate limiting.